 Chris Macklin was the governor representative on the Committee.
-He resigned from the Committee at the same time that he resigned as a governor of the Trust.
-Fiona Grant joined the Committee on April 1, 2018.
+He resigned from the The ToR call for the Committee to include a governor member.
+However, quoracy of the real were the governor member to be present.
+Committee at the same time that he resigned as a governor of the Trust.
+Fiona Grant